Home » Cake & Cupcakes » Gingerbread Yule Log

 How to Roll a Cake

 The key to rolling a cake is to work with a hot cake right out of the oven.
 When you roll the cake while it’s hot and let it cool rolled up, it will remember this shape and hold its ‘curves’.
 If you attempt to roll a cake that isn’t hot it will break and crack.
-The best way to achieve this is to flip the cake onto a clean tea towel that has been covered in powered sugar (this is so the cake won’t stick to the tea towel as it cools).
+The best way to achieve this is to flip the cake onto a clean tea towel that has been covered in icing sugar (this is so the cake won’t stick to the tea towel as it cools).
 Then peel off the parchment paper, cover in powdered sugar and tightly roll the hot cake within the tea towel.
 When the cake has completely cooled and you’re ready to fill it, simply unroll the cake, fill with cream and re-roll!

 Gingerbread Yule Log